Are you trying to find a Pennsylvania natural gas broker, thinking that they get will your business get the best natural gas supply deal?

 The reality is this – your price may end up to 25% or more higher than it could have been.
 The reason – prices secured through natural gas brokers include hidden markups.
 Hidden markups are how natural gas brokers make money.

 Natural gas brokering services are not free.
-Natural gas brokers employ strategies that cause businesses to believe that they are getting “free” natural gas procurement services.
+Many Pennsylvania natural gas brokers employ strategies that cause businesses to believe that they are getting “free” natural gas procurement services.
 They imply that they receive “commission” payments from natural gas suppliers.
 But that’s not true.
 Customers entirely fund natural gas broker compensation.
 Brokers invisibly embed markups into the natural gas prices they provide to their customers to fund their compensation.

 These markups cause the natural gas prices that brokers sell (and their customers pay) to be up to 25% higher than suppliers’ actual prices – which are 25% lower.